Ebanflo42/Persistence/README.md

 `SimplicialComplex.hs`:

+1) Implement construction of the Cech complex (n points form an (n-1)-simplex if balls of a certain radius centered at each of the points intersect).

+2) Implement construction of the alpha-complex (sub-complex of the Delaunay triangulation where the vertices of every simplex are within a certain distance).

-1) Fix simplicial homology over the integers (this is almost certainly being caused by a malfunction of Gauss-Jordan elimnation in `Matrix.hs`
+3) Fix simplicial homology over the integers (this is almost certainly being caused by a malfunction of Gauss-Jordan elimnation in `Matrix.hs`

-`Persistence.hs`:
+`Filtration.hs`:

 Many of these are breaking API changes and so will be included in Persistence-2.0.

-1) Add a new type that can represent filtrations whose vertices don't all necessarily have filtration index 0 (this is unlikely to arise in applications, but its useful for approximating Morse functions, and is necessary for a project on computing persistent homology of multiplication tables of finite groups that I want to start).

-2) Persistent homology functions which identify the vertices where features occur need to be implemented.
+1) Persistent homology functions which identify the vertices where features occur need to be implemented.

-4) Start implementing persistent homology and filtration construction with parallelism.
+2) Start implementing persistent homology and filtration construction with parallelism.

+3) Investigate the possibility of implementing persistence landscapes.

 `Testing.hs`:

 1) Test the bottleneck distance.

-2) Run all tests again using the new features.
+2) Test the persistent homology function that returns barcodes in terms of scales.

 3) Make some filtrations whose vertices don't all have index 0 and test persistent homology on them.